Andres-Andretti/AtlantaTouristApp/README.md

 the navigation bar in order to access each page for the type of activity that interests them.</li>

 <li><b>Features:</b> A curated tourist guide, this site features dining destinations, educational museums, gardens, and theme parks.
-The Google Maps API was utilized to display maps of each tourist destination.
-If a user chooses to log in, they may leave a comment about each destination.</li>
+The Google Maps API was utilized to display maps of each tourist destination.</li>

 <li><b>Featured programs:</b> HTML, CSS, Bulma, and JavaScript.</li>